syncfusion-content/wpf-docs/wpf/DataGrid/Summaries.md

 ## Caption Summaries

-SfDataGrid provides built-in support for `caption summaries`.
+SfDataGrid provides built-in support for caption summaries.
 The caption summary value calculated based on the records in a group and the summary information will be displayed in the caption of group.

 Below screen shot shows the built-in caption summary of Group.